Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit.md

 9. Click on `Add` in the bottom right corner of the page.
 You will now see two input fields, one that says `New Joiner Credential` and one that says `Restrict to a Specific Joiner`.
 10. From the serial-adapter output, copy the `Thread Joining Credential` (in this case YR5XH9X3) and paste it into the `New Joiner Credential` field, replacing the default text there.
 Likewise, copy the `EUI64` (in this case 6a56a702870d8382) from the serial-adapter output and paste it into the `Restrict to a Specific Joiner` field.
 11. Click on `Add`.
-12. Monitor the running serial-adapter output, which will show a lot of messages after about 10 to 30 seconds.
-If you see the following message, it means that the devboard successfully joined the network!
+12. Monitor the running serial-adapter output, until the KNX QR code (such as the one shown below) is printed.
+This means that the device has successfully joined the network.
-    ```
-    Rx: Role: 2
-    ```
     - **If the device does not join after two minutes, you may need to restart the Border Agent**.
-Please navigate to `System -> Startup`, scroll down until you find `otbr-agent`, then press Restart on the `otbr-agent` row.
-Afterwards, repeat steps 7 through 12 of this guide and the joining should be successful.
-13. Among all the messages displayed, there is one message in particular that you have to find and copy-paste somewhere else, because it will be needed later in this guide.
-This message is called the "KNX QR code format", and looks something like this:
+[See the Troubleshooting section of this guide for more information.](#troubleshooting)
+13. Make a record of the enrollment data, displayed in the KNX QR code string format - you will need it for enrolling the devices using either the Linker or ETS6.
+The message you need will look something like this:
     ```
-    Rx:  === QR Code: KNX:S:00fa10010710;P:4N6AFK6T83YWDUTW23U2 ===
+    Rx:  === QR Code: KNX:S:00FA10010710;P:4N6AFK6T83YWDUTW23U2 ===
     ```
-    You may need to scroll up a little bit until you find this message.
 14. You may now terminate serial-adapter (this won't affect the devboard, it will only close the communication channel) by pressing Ctrl + C in PowerShell.
 15. Repeat the exact same thing from step 5, but this time providing the serial number of the other devboard, in this case 60F373F8446594E6.
 16. You should now have both devboards joined to the network formed by the hub.